philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 - The columns are referred to positionally
 - entries of rows are bound to variables `edge(1,X)`

-If you write a datalog interpreter, like most interpreters, you'll thread through a environment mapping variables names to values `type env = dict[VarName, Value]`.
-Datalog interpreters are branching in that to bind a variable, there are many choices.
-Roughly, an interpreter has a signature `interp : expr -> database -> env -> [env]`.
+If you write a datalog interpreter, like most interpreters, you'll thread through a environment mapping variables names to values `type Env = dict[Var, Value]`.
+Datalog interpreters are branching in the sense that to bind a variable there are many choices.
+Roughly, an interpreter of a query has the signature `interp : expr -> database -> env -> [env]`.

-It is a basic trick that I vaguely associated with finally tagless that you can remove the middle man when you have an expression datatype and just use combinators which are basically partially applied versions of the interpreter to the expressions `interp myexp : database -> env -> set[env]` instead of building up an AST.
+It is a basic trick that I vaguely associated with [finally tagless](https://okmij.org/ftp/tagless-final/index.html) that you can remove the middle man of the AST when you have an expression datatype and instead just use combinators which are basically partially applied versions of the interpreter to the expressions `interp myexp : database -> env -> set[env]`.

-You don't actually have to thread that `env` through though actually.
+You don't actually have to thread that `env` through though.

 Really the semantics of a base expressions like `path(X,Y) : db -> set[env]` are a function from the database to a set of environments.
 You can combine them by performing inner joins on these primitive pieces, joining by variable names in the environments.
 SQL rocks at inner joins.

+As a toy model of these ideas, this is a naive combinator based implementation in Python.

+Here I make a combinator `reldecl` that pulls a named table out of the database and filters on the args.
+This step converts from a base relation to an environment.

 ```python
 from typing import Callable